 You will need to follow all your dentist’s oral care instructions after your tooth extraction.
 Your dentist will instruct you to stick to soft foods for the first few days following the extraction and avoid brushing the affected area.

 To learn more about dental extraction near you or to assess your need for tooth extraction, contact our dental clinic today.
-At Aldergrove Dental we offer teeth extractions in NW Edmonton.
+At Aldergrove Dental, we offer teeth extractions in West Edmonton.